Amica Drum Bearing or Drive System Wear

 Possible Causes

-Worn drum bearings, Worn or misaligned drive belt, Foreign object trapped between drum and tub, Damaged motor pulley
+Worn drum bearings, Worn or misaligned drive belt, Foreign object trapped between the drum and tub, Damaged motor pulley

 How to Fix / Troubleshooting